 Vikara Village Team

-Hannah Davis is a social worker passionate about leadership, youth and family.
+Hannah Davis is a social worker and yoga teacher passionate about leadership, youth and family.

 Prior to her current role as the Executive Director for Vikara Village, Ms. Davis participated in two terms of service with AmeriCorps' Public Allies Program from 2009-2011 in Phoenix, Arizona.
 As the Family Relations Coordinator at Aid to Adoption of Special Kids she launched an Alumni Network of adoptive families, planned special events and spearheaded the annual Fostering Joy Holiday Gift Program.
 The next year she went on to serve as the Assistant Director of Student Support Services at Communities In Schools of Arizona where she developed a sustainable volunteer recruitment and management program, built their social media presence, assisted with fundraising events and managed two of their programs, All Star Kids Tutoring and the Everybody Wins!
 Power Lunch Program.